 To this day Ergo seeks out the holokeys with the hopes of better understanding his father.
 The machinations and intrigues of the Corpus no longer interest him, as it is a machine far too well oiled to be disturbed by the sticks of one man, however, the desire to understand the person most important yet most strange to him kept drawing Ergo in.

 "Can't you see the resemblance?"
+"No, not really."
+Oh, how wrong he was. |

 No comments: